 A bit about the Team decathlon

-This was an enjoyable trial format last year, but we would like to push it this year.
+This is an enjoyable format which we improved upon last year, but we would like to push it again this year.

 Held over one hour, The aim is for a team of two ,three or four athletes to compete in the 10 decathlon events between them.
 For example athlete 1 does 3 events, athlete 2 does 2 events, athlete 3 does 2 events and athlete 4 does 3 events.

 Each event must be done in the correct order, and the next competitor in the team cannot start until each event has finished.
 You have up to 60 minutes to get to the start of the 1500m.

 Age and sex graded points apply, so choosing your team mates carefully comes into play, as a w40 lady running 13 seconds for 100 m will score more points than a senior man running 12 seconds.